Ag3nt047/basic-scripts/README.md

-# scripts
+# simple scripts and one-liners

-Introduction

-This is a collection of useful scripts
+This is a collection of useful simple scripts or one-iners

-Organization